ShaneMorgann/leet-code/README.md

 In `/src/_master-cpp/main.cc` change the `solution` variable to the desired solution.
 Solutions available can be referenced in `src/_master-cpp/solutions.hh`

 **Linux:**
 <br>This project uses make.
-Navigate to the projects .build directory and execute 'build' or 'run'. 'run' will first build the project before running.
+Navigate to the project's `.build` directory and execute `make build` or `make run`. `make run` will first build the project before running.
 <br>
 ```
 cd leet-code/.build